Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 Apr 12, 2001

-Apple's all-new iPhone 16e joins the lineup as a cheaper alternative to the iPhone 16.
+The iPhone 16e joined the lineup as a cheaper alternative to the iPhone 16 earlier this year.
 Despite sharing most of their features, there are still more than 25 differences between the devices to be aware of.

 iPhone-16e-vs-16-Feature-1.jpg

-There is a $200 price difference between the iPhone 16e and iPhone 16.
+This means that the iPhone 16e and iPhone 16 now represent the two cheapest iPhone options available directly from Apple, with just $100 between them.
 To justify this, the iPhone 16e misses out on features such as the Dynamic Island and MagSafe connectivity.
 However, it still features the A18 chip with Apple Intelligence support, the same main rear camera, and more.
 Here's everything that's different:

 iPhone 16e (2025)iPhone 16 and iPhone 16 Plus (2024)